- Find a Trail

 The trail corridor is mostly wooded, providing cool shade on hot summer days.
 In winter, the trail makes for a peaceful cross-country skiing or snowshoeing venture.

-The trail ends abruptly at the main line tracks near the Mississippi River; across the way is a national wildlife refuge that preserves the wetland and slough habitat.
-There are plans to continue the trail another 2+ miles south, following the river and tracks to Aiken.
+The trail continues south, following the river and tracks to Aiken.
 The trail includes picnic tables along the way, interpretive signs, an information kiosk and porta potty at the trailhead under US 20/Spring Street.